dotnet/docs-desktop/dotnet-desktop-guide/index.md

     Even though this version of .NET is cross-platform, Windows Forms remains a Windows-only technology.

     The documentation for this version of Windows Forms is in progress and not yet available.

-01. The [.NET Framework 4 implementation](framework/winforms/index.md?view=netframeworkdesktop-4.8) that's supported by Visual Studio 2019 and Visual Studio 2017.

-    .NET Framework 4 is a Windows-only version of .NET and is considered a Windows Operating System component.
-This version of Windows Forms is distributed with .NET Framework.

-    The documentation for this version of Windows Forms is available [here](framework/winforms/index.md?view=netframeworkdesktop-4.8).

 ## Windows Presentation Foundation